You can find my 3rd Ward profile page here (not anymore). My submission statement is reprinted below:

 I recently had the opportunity to assist with the making of a documentary film about the late artist, Mark Lombardi.
-Best known for his abstract drawings that depicted the scandal-ridden relationships between international figures of power, Lombardi believed that the most compelling art was based on real world events - events that sometimes remained largely unnoticed by the public at large.
+Best known for his abstract drawings that depicted the scandal-ridden relationships between international figures of power, Lombardi believed that the most compelling art was based on real world events - events that sometimes remained largely unnoticed by the general public.

 The more I learned about Lombardi's artistic process of intense research, the more I felt compelled to continue in a similar vein with my own work.
 Much too often, today's galleries are filled with works that are heavy in technique and form, but light in substance.
-While at the same time, there are complex and sordid stories behind the headlines of newspapers that remain largely unnoticed.
-Therefore, my aim is to make better use of creative tools so as to retell and reinterpret significant events, in hopes that the stories may reach a more diverse audience and their lessons not be forgotten.
+While at the same time, there are complex and sordid stories behind the headlines of news stories that remain unpacked and ignored.
+Therefore, my aim is to make better use of creative tools so as to retell and reinterpret meaningful, historical and current events, in hopes that the significance of these events may reach out to a more diverse and unlikely audience.

 The content of my submission are sketches I made during the trial of Dr. Aafia Siddiqui.
 On September 23, 2010, Siddiqui received a sentence of 86 years after being found guilty of numerous charges - among them, attempted murder of U.S. soldiers and federal agents.